rolling-sagas/rs-doc/guide/how-to-play/game-system/combat.md

 A COMBAT normally will go through the following steps:

 - [Establish Order of Attack](#establish-order-of-attack).
 - Attacker moves first.
 Defender reacts to Attacker's move.
+Check out
 - Roll and compare levels of success, and decide damage points.
 Check out the different situations here:
 [If Player Moves First...](#if-player-moves-first)